-During the first quarter of 2018, enrollment for Manhattan Youth's elementary programs in six public Lower Manhattan schools reached an all-time high of 1,500 children.
+During the second quarter of 2018, enrollment for Manhattan Youth's elementary programs in six public Lower Manhattan schools reached an all-time high of 1,500 children.
 Every weekday from 3 to 6 pm, students were able to choose from nearly 400 classes across over 100 diverse activities taught by certified instructors for every age group, including sports, dance, filmmaking, video game design, and community service.
+In May, Manhattan Youth after school programs introduced new classes including a Glide Fit class that allows people of all skill level to exercise in the pool.